New Zealand moves to abolish Maori health authority despite protests

 Luxon says his policies are aimed at giving all New Zealanders equal rights.

-Reti, the health minister, said transferring the Maori Health Authority’s roles into the public health system means the health system keeps the expertise it needs to improve health outcomes for all New Zealanders including Maori.
+Reti, the health minister, said on Tuesday that transferring the Maori Health Authority’s roles into the national system means that it keeps the expertise it needs to improve health outcomes for all New Zealanders including Maori.

-“The narrow focus on disestablishment doesn’t mean an end to our focus on Maori health for those who need it,” he said, pledging to work with Maori health groups to “chart a new direction for Maori health”.
+“The narrow focus on disestablishment doesn’t mean an end to our focus on Maori health for those who need it,” he said, pledging to work with Indigenous groups to “chart a new direction for Maori health”.

 Indigenous groups, however, say the dismantling of the Maori Health Authority undermines their rights.

-Jacqui Harema, chief executive of the largest Maori public health entity Hapa to Hauora, said Maori knew better how to look after their own people and to improve their outcomes and for the Maori Health Authority to be disestablished was alarming.
+Jacqui Harema, chief executive of the largest Maori public health entity Hapa to Hauora, said Maori knew better how to look after their own people and to improve their outcomes.
+She described the disestablishment of the Maori Health Authority as alarming.

 “Maori know what is best for them.
 They need to be able to be funded to be able to resource solutions that are grounded in our own world view for our own people,” she said.